Pennsylvania Railroad Asbestos Lawyer

 Under the Federal Employers Liability Act, or FELA, railroad companies are directly liable for any injuries that affect their employees.
 However, unlike workers’ compensation claims that apply regardless of who is at fault for an incident, injured workers carry the burden to show employer fault in FELA claims.
 A knowledgeable Pennsylvania railroad asbestos attorney could help to explain the duty of workplaces to keep their workers safe and what employees need to prove to collect compensation.

-Asbestos is a Serious Hazard to Railway Workers
+Why is Asbestos is a Serious Hazard to Railway Workers?

 Asbestos was once a common component in many major railroad parts.
 Asbestos is a powerful insulator that can help to both limit the frequency of and control the spread of fires.
 Workers who interact with these components, or who are employed to remove this substance must have proper protection.
 Workplaces that fail to provide this protection place their employees at a great risk of harm.

 Scientists and industry experts recognize the health threat that asbestos takes on for workers.
 Asbestos can easily aerosolize and float through the air.
 These particles then implant themselves in a person’s lungs or other organs, sometimes causing a cancer known as mesothelioma.
 This serious medical condition can threaten a person’s immediate and future health.
 The resulting damages can impact a person’s physical health, their emotional wellbeing, and their ability to support their families.
 An experienced Pennsylvania railroad asbestos attorney could help to measure these losses and seek appropriate damages from employers.

 Let a Pennsylvania Railroad Asbestos Lawyer Take the Lead